 All 3 of these panels came from Low Energy Developments, and all 3 work very well.
 The camper panels feed into a Victron 100/30 MPPT regulator (about as good as it gets) and the Dmax panel feeds into a Projecta IDC25 DCDC battery charger.

-Bracing the panels
+Bracing the solar panels

 We braced all 3 panels, as we weren’t happy with the amount of flex that they had.
 Being 1580mm by 805mm, there is a lot of unsupported glass in the middle of the canopy, and when fixed and bouncing around on corrugated roads and nasty tracks, we thought they they might break.

 Now, this is not unique to any manufacturer; they all come like this, and being larger it would be easy for damage to occur off road.
+If you used smaller panels (like two 100W) you’d probably avoid the issue as the distance between supports is hugely reduced.

 Now, maybe they wouldn’t, but we didn’t want to take the chance, so we made up some aluminium angle braces with rubber in between, to stop the glass from being able to move downwards.
 So far, they’ve survived many thousands of kilometres of nasty tracks with no damage at all.